Why I Love Solving Problems

 But it's taken me ages to realise that.

 Partly because, as my roles changed over the years, I seemed to only ever continue working with others who loved a good bit of Excel too.
 Well, it makes sense – like attracts like!
-There were a few exceptions of course – and for the most part, we worked brilliantly together too (well again, it makes sense - opposites attract!).
+There were a few exceptions of course – and for the most part, we worked brilliantly together too (again, it makes sense - opposites attract!).

 Anyway, why am I saying all of this?